 Sometimes tumors form in a place that makes them hard to remove.
 If removing the tumor may cause severe physical, emotional, or learning problems, a biopsy is done and more treatment is given after the biopsy.

 Children who have NF1 may not need a biopsy or surgery to remove the tumor.

 Certain factors affect prognosis (chance of recovery) and treatment options.

 The prognosis (chance of recovery) and treatment options depend on the following:

-For recurrent astrocytoma, prognosis and treatment depend on how long it was from the time treatment ended to the time the astrocytoma recurred.
+For recurrent astrocytoma, prognosis and treatment depend on how much time passed from the time treatment ended to the time the astrocytoma recurred.

-The grade of the tumor is used in place of a staging system to plan cancer treatment.
+The grade of the tumor is used to plan cancer treatment.